By Andrew Mackinnon

 en.wikipedia.org/wiki/Demographics_of_India#Vital_statistics (Natural change equals births minus deaths.)

 Non-white immigrants to Australia generally do not buy residential properties in Australia as soon as they arrive in Australia.
-It generally takes time for them to get their finances in order and save up a deposit in order to buy residential properties in Australia.
+It generally takes time for them to get their finances in order and save up deposits, in order to buy residential properties in Australia.
 There is generally a lag, often of years, between non-white immigrants to Australia arriving in Australia and demand for the purchase of residential properties in Australia in all forms, including houses, apartments and land, increasing as a result of their arrival in Australia.

 This is why house prices in Australia continued to increase during the criminal fraud of non-existent COVID-19, despite that non-white immigration into Australia was greatly reduced during this time.
-Non-white immigrants to Australia who had arrived in Australia in previous years had already spent years getting their finances in order and saving up a deposit in order to buy residential properties in Australia, so that by the time the criminal fraud of non-existent COVID-19 transpired, they were ready to buy residential properties in Australia and did so.
+Non-white immigrants to Australia who had arrived in Australia in previous years had already spent years getting their finances in order and saving up deposits, in order to buy residential properties in Australia, so that by the time the criminal fraud of non-existent COVID-19 transpired, they were ready to buy residential properties in Australia and did so.

 Non-white immigration into Australia should be banned.